SmartDataAnalytics/jena-sparql-api/jena-sparql-api-mapper/README.md

 ## Features
-* Growing support for JPA criteria queries.
+* **Growing support for JPA criteria queries:** Write queries against Java domain models and don't bother with the RDF specifics.
 * A set of annotations for conveniently mapping classes a developer has control over.
-By default, the annotation processor evaluates many arguments as spring expressions and subsequently expands namespace declarations of IRIs where appropriate.
+By default, the annotation processor evaluates many arguments as *Spring Expression Language* (SpEL) expressions and subsequently expands namespace declarations of IRIs where appropriate.
 * Sping-based component scanning for populating the model of the mappings
 * Extension points for creating custom mappers for classes and properties.
 * View-based approach: Java classes are seen as 'views' over RDF resources, hence, multiple views over an RDF resource may exist.
 Each view is associated with a set of triples - removals affect all views.